daijingwu/registration-authority/README.md

 * EJBCA User (keystore) needs administrative rights at EJBCA.
 * No properties file
 * shiro.ini file not found, see shiroini property in properties file
-* Changes on UTF8 properties: native2ascii -encoding UTF-8 text_zh.properties.UTF8 text_zh.properties
+* Changes on language files ignored: Did you started npm install?
+* Does not compile, or tons of Javascript errors in Browser: Did you started npm install?